jukkakarvanen/kafka-streams-test-topics/examples/README.md

 ### Testing KeyValue

-If you need to validate both key and value you can use readKeyValue and assert it against KeyValue.
+If the test needs to validate both the key and the value, it can use readKeyValue and assert it against the KeyValue.

     @Test
     public void testKeyValue() {